Building-acoustics-TU-Eindhoven/CHORAS/README.md

 # CHORAS
 This is the public repository for the The Community Hub for Open-source Room Acoustics Software.
 Follow the steps below to run CHORAS!

-## Initialising the repository
+## Initialising this repository
 1. Clone this repository to a location of your choice.
-2. In the command window / terminal, navigate (cd) to the repository.
+2. In the command window / terminal, navigate (`cd`) to the repository.
 3. Run the following line of code to check out the correct versions of the (nested) submodules:
 ```
 git submodule update --init --recursive